 Contact an Hare, Wynn, Newell & Newton, LLP If You Suspect Physical Abuse

 Are you concerned about the well-being of a loved one?
 Do you suspect they may be suffering from physical abuse while living in a Kentucky nursing home facility?
 Don’t let fear keep you from speaking up.
-Contact the experienced legal team at Hare, Wynn, Newell & Newton, LLP and let us investigate.
+Contact an experienced Kentucky nursing home abuse attorney and let us investigate.

 Waiting could cost your loved one their life.
 Act now and call (859) 550-2900 to set up a no-obligation legal consultation.
 We want to help protect your loved one and their rights.